jbcodeforce/eda-studies/docs/techno/kafka-connect/index.md

 # Kafka Connect

-[Kafka connect](https://Kafka.apache.org/documentation/#connect) is an open source component for easily integrate external systems with Kafka.
+[Kafka connect](https://kafka.apache.org/documentation/#connect) is an open source framework for easily integrate external systems with Kafka.
 It works with any Kafka products.
 It uses the concepts of source and sink connectors to ingest or deliver data to / from  Kafka topics.

+A source connector collects data from a system.
+A sink connector delivers data from Kafka topics into other systems.

 Here is the basic concepts of Kafka Connect integration with Kafka Cluster and external systems